 Ward 5 is currently an 18 bedded surgical ward plus the SEAC unit.
 We know that national guidance states hospitals should have beds ringfenced for day surgery and elective surgical inpatients as it is proven to improve patient safety and reduce risk.

 We currently cannot provide that, but the proposed changes would see surgical inpatient activity centralised into a single ward and enable the bed base to be increased by six to 24 beds in total.
-Thes 24 beds would be ringfenced for surgical inpatients meaning no non-surgical patients would be admitted into them.
+These 24 beds would be ringfenced for surgical inpatients meaning no non-surgical patients would be admitted into them.

 This would be facilitated by the move of SEAC to Ward 1.